 You can also use this feature to visualize which purchases qualify for bonus points on dining purchases.

 Travel credit extension amid coronavirus

 To accommodate for changes in spending patterns during the coronavirus pandemic, Chase recently announced that it would be extending the Sapphire Reserve travel credit for a limited time.
-From June 1 through Dec.
-31, 2020, the credit will cover gas and grocery store purchases, in addition to the travel purchases mentioned above.
+Through Dec.
+31, 2021, the credit will cover gas and grocery store purchases, in addition to the travel purchases mentioned above.